Skip to main content

 • Why it matters: Without a clear training and reporting structure, an organization loses a vital layer of defense

-Subcategories like this are where you assign maturity ratings in Hyver.
-Each one is evaluated based on how well your organization has implemented related controls, policies, and procedures.
+Subcategories like this are where maturity ratings are assigned in the Cye Exposure Management Platform.
+Each one is evaluated based on how well the organization has implemented related controls, policies, and procedures.

 Wrap-up / Next Steps